aaronbloomfield/ccc/hws/intro/index.md

 The details about each line, as well as the 'bigfoot' concept, are explained below.

-**Ledger**
+**Mempool**

 The blocks described above represent transactions that have been completed.
-Pending transaction records are to be placed in the ledger, which we will appropriately call `ledger.txt`.
-One of the functionalities that you have to implement is the transfer of the transaction records in the ledger into a block in the block chain through mining.
+Pending transaction records are to be placed in the mempool, which we will appropriately call `mempool.txt`.
+One of the functionalities that you have to implement is the transfer of the transaction records in the mempool into a block in the block chain through mining.

-Each line will be of the the same form as the lines in the ledger (`S transferred x to D on w`).
+Each line will be of the the same form as the lines in the mempool (`S transferred x to D on w`).
 You are welcome to use present tense as well (transfers instead of transferred).
 You can have additional information after the required text, but it must all be on the same line.
-This is important -- each transaction record in the ledger must be exactly one line!
+This is important -- each transaction record in the mempool must be exactly one line!

-Below is an example of a line from the ledger.
+Below is an example of a line from the mempool.
 This line is a *transaction record*, which is described next.

 ```
-a3e47443b0f3bc76 transferred 12.5 to 48adadf4fb921fca on Tue Apr 02 23:09:14 EDT 2019
+a3e47443b0f3bc76 transferred 12 to 48adadf4fb921fca on Tue Apr 02 23:09:14 EDT 2019
 ```

 Note that this is the second-to-last line in the block shown above.